Skip to main content

 National parks

-The World Heritage area is truly vast, so here are just a few ways to lose yourself in nature.
-Gaze in awe at the Southern Hemisphere’s tallest sea cliffs and the magnificent rock formations of Tasman National Park.
-Walk along Tasmania’s most famous beach, Wineglass Bay, at Freycinet National Park.
+Tasmania's World Heritage area is truly vast, with nearly half of the island's total landmass protected in national parks and reserves for you to explore, so here are just a few ways to lose yourself in nature.
+Gaze in awe at the Southern Hemisphere’s tallest sea cliffs and the intricate rock formations of Tasman National Park.
+Walk along Tasmania’s most famous beach, Wineglass Bay, on the east coast within Freycinet National Park.

-And it doesn’t get much more remote than Southwest National Park: Tasmania’s largest national park.
-Access this ancient, mountainous landscape via a challenging (but breathtaking) coastal hike, a drive deep into the wilderness, or a luxurious plane or boat tour.
+And it doesn’t get much more remote than Southwest National Park.
+Access this ancient, mountainous landscape via a challenging (but breathtaking) coastal hike, a drive deep into the wilderness, or a luxurious plane or boat tour offering unique perspectives on this rare primeval place.

 Breathtaking image of the Candlestick, taken from the ocean.
 Surrounded by tall rock walls and striking blue ocean as the sun peaks just the rocks.